-Percent of individuals and organizations with strengthened capacity as a result of Digital Square collaboration.
+Percentage of individuals and organizations with strengthened capacity as a result of Digital Square collaboration.

-- Standardize measurement for capacity strengthening activities that focus on individuals and organizations through development of a) menu of training indicator options and b) organizational capacity assessment. - 75% of individuals / organizations participating in capacity strengthening activities have increased capacity.

-All Digital Square individual/organizational capacity strengthening activities are integrating standardized metrics into their measurement plans

-Sufficient digital health capacity exists in countries (among all levels of the health workforce as well as local entrepreneurs, innovators, and implementers) to effectively implement, scale-up, and sustain digital health systems.
+New indicator for 2023 2023 (target) Standardize measurement for capacity strengthening activities that focus on individuals and organizations through development of a) menu of training indicator options and b) organizational capacity assessment.
+75% of individuals / organizations participating in capacity strengthening activities have increased capacity.
+2023 (stretch target) All Digital Square individual/organizational capacity strengthening activities are integrating standardized metrics into their measurement plans al health capacity exists in countries (among all levels of the health workforce as well as neurs, innovators, and implementers) to effectively implement, scale up, and sustain digital

-Outgoing investment disbursements for Country Digital Transformation in USD

-Funds disbursed to partners for Country Digital Transformation will be updated after the October Board Meeting.
+Outgoing investment disbursements for Country Digital Transformation in USD Funds disbursed to partners for Country Digital Transformation.